 Students wishing to undertake the certificate must apply to the Graduate College and the GWS Department (https://apply.grad.arizona.edu/users/login).
 Accepted students will be awarded a certificate upon completion of 4 GWS graduate seminars (12 units) with a grade of B or higher.
 Two must come from the following list:

 The remaining two courses may be any 500-level (or above) courses offered by core Gender and Women's Studies faculty or officially cross-listed with GWS.
-Students may repeat GWS539A and GWS539B one time each for credit that is applicable to a GWS PhD major, PhD minor, MA, or Concentration, on the condition that the syllabus for the course is substantially different from the earlier offering.
+Students may repeat GWS539A and GWS539B one time each for credit that is applicable to a GWS PhD major, PhD minor, MA, Concentration, or Certificate on the condition that the syllabus for the course is substantially different from the earlier offering.
 Course eligibility will be determined by the Director of Graduate Studies or, if a conflict of interest, the Department Head.
 Repeat enrollment will be treated as a normal GWS elective course.
-Repeat enrollment will have no bearing on PhD Qualifying procedures tied to these courses.

-Certificate students should meet with the GWS Director of Graduate Studies for advising.
+Certificate students should meet with the GWS Director of Graduate Studies for advising, as needed.